 While you should always be careful not to let pets run out the door, this is even more crucial in your first days and weeks after moving into your new home.
-Since the pet won't be familiar with the neighborhood, it might not be able to find its way back.
+Since the pet won't be familiar with the neighborhood, they might not be able to find their way back.

-TIP: To help locate your pet if it runs away, you might want to have your dog or cat implanted with a microchip.
-After this simple procedure, you will have an easier time finding your pet if it runs away.
+TIP: To help locate your pet if they run away, you might want to have your dog or cat implanted with a microchip.

-When moving into your new home with a dog, walk it throughout the entire house to get it acquainted with its new surroundings.
+When moving into your new home with a dog, walk them through the entire house to get acquainted.
 You should put a leash on the dog as you do this, being especially careful around staircases or any recessed areas.

 - Litter box